wp-plugins/wp-geonames/readme.txt

 == Description ==

 This lightweight plugin makes it easy to install the millions of GEONAMES Data on your WordPress site.
-It only works in ADMIN connection and therefore causes no slowing Site.
+It only works to administer the database (in ADMIN connection) and therefore causes no slowing Site.
 It allows :

 * Install data from one or more file ;
 * Choose column to install to avoid excessive enlargement of the base ;
 * Choose type of data to install (city, park, road...) ;
 * Remove all the data.

+This plugin will give you plenty of ideas to improve the quality of your website.

 Official [GeoNames](http://www.geonames.org/) website.